Connecticut Route 64: Route description

 Route 64 begins as Sherman Hill Road at an intersection with US 6 in the Pomeraug section of Woodbury (just south of the town center) and heads east towards Middlebury.
 After crossing the town line, the road becomes Middlebury Road.
 Route 64 soon meets and briefly overlaps Route 188 (for about half a mile) west of Middlebury center before continuing northeast then east through the Oronoke section of Middlebury, where it intersects with Route 63 (signed for Watertown and Naugatuck).
 Route 64 crosses into the city of Waterbury about 0.1 mi east of the Route 63 junction and becomes Chase Parkway.
 After another 0.2 mi, Route 64 leaves Chase Parkway, continuing straight onto the eastbound I-84 Interchange 17 onramp.
 The last 0.5 mi of Route 64 is along the onramp and it ends as it merges with eastbound I-84.
-Chase Parkway continues east of Route 64 for another 1.6 mi into downtown Waterbury and is an unsigned state highway with designation SSR 845.
+Chase Parkway continues east of Route 64 for another 1.6 mi into downtown Waterbury and is an unsigned state highway with designation SR 845.